muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 the labels in the MPLS label stack will be swapped or popped.
 So that no label or only the last label (e.g. Explicit-Null label) may be left in the MPLS label stack when the packet reaches the egress node.
 Thus, the egress node cannot determine along which SR path the packet came.

-However, to support various use-cases in SR-MPLS networks, like end-to-end 1+1 path protection (Live-Live case) {{RFC4426}}, bidirectional path {{RFC5654}}, or Performance Measurement (PM)
+However, to support various use-cases in SR-MPLS networks, like end-to-end 1+1 path protection (Live-Live case) {{psid-for-protection}}, bidirectional path {{psid-for-bpath}}, or Performance Measurement (PM)
-{{RFC7799}}, the ability to implement path identification on the egress node is a pre-requisite.
+{{psid-for-pm}}, the ability to implement path identification on the egress node is a pre-requisite.

 Therefore, this document introduces a new segment type that is referred to as the Path Segment.
 A Path Segment is defined to uniquely identify an SR path in an SR-MPLS network.
 It MAY be used by the egress nodes for path identification hence to support various use-cases including SR path PM, end-to-end 1+1 SR path protection, and bidirectional SR paths correlation.
+Note that, Per-path states will be maintained in the egress node due to the requirements in these use cases, though in normal cases that the per-path states will be maintained in the ingress node only in the SR architecture.

 ## Requirements Language

 {::boilerplate bcp14-tagged}

-## Abbreviations
+## Abbreviations and Terms

 DM: Delay Measurement.